 Dr. Penprase was an early member of the Project Kaleidoscope (PKAL) initiative from NSF, that was designed to help reform science education.
 As part of that effort, he was a member of the F21 faculty network since 1995, and participated in four of the PKAL leadership institutes in Colorado.
 He was within the first class of the Leadership Institute as a junior faculty member in 1997, and then returned three times as a mentor in 2008, 2009, and 2010.
 After the work helping develop the PKAL Leadership Insitute, Dr. Penprase co-founded the PKAL Southern California network, known affectionately as “SoCal PKAL.”
 With co-founded Christine Broussard, Dr. Penprase organized the first of the SoCal PKAL regional STEM education conferences, which was held at Pomona College on January 21, 2012.
-The web site for the SoCal PKAL network, with some good resources for STEM education and materials from that conference is at: http://www.astro.pomona.edu/pkal
+Since that first meeting the Southern California regional Project Kaleidoscope has continued to meet regularly.
+The current website for this group is located here: https://www.aacu.org/pkal/regional/socal.

 Project Kaleidoscope (PKAL) Background material (from the SoCal PKAL web site):